-Economic recoverability and probability of future economic benefits of exploration, evaluation and development costs

-Management has determined that exploratory drilling, evaluation, development and related costs incurred which have been capitalized are economically recoverable.
-Management uses several criteria in its assessments of economic recoverability and probability of future economic benefit including geologic information, scoping and feasibility studies, accessible facilities, existing permits and life of mine plans.
+- Economic recoverability and probability of future economic benefits of exploration, evaluation and development costs: Management has determined that exploratory drilling, evaluation, development and related costs incurred which have been capitalized are economically recoverable.
+Management uses several criteria in its assessments of economic recoverability and probability of future economic benefit including geologic information, scoping and feasibility studies, accessible facilities, existing permits and life of mine plans. - Provisions for reclamation: Management assesses its provision for reclamation on an annual basis or when new information becomes available.
+This assessment includes the estimation of the future rehabilitation costs, the timing of these expenditures, and the impact of changes in discount rates.
+The actual future expenditures may differ from the amounts currently provided if the estimates made are significantly different than actual results or if there are significant changes in environmental and/or regulatory requirements in the future. - Going concern: The assessment of the Company's ability to continue as a going concern involves judgment regarding future funding available for its exploration projects and working capital requirements.

-Notes to the Financial Statements For the years ended September 30, 2021 and 2020 Expressed in Canadian dollars
+Notes to the Financial Statements For the years ended September 30, 2022 and 2021 Expressed in Canadian dollars